semen-bol/Anilibria-Api-Client/README.md

 from anilibria_client.exceptions import AnilibriaException, AnilibriaValidationException # Errors from anilibria_client.types import * # Types for some methods
 from anilibria_client.models import * # Models for some methods
-from anilibria_client.helper import * # Download anime, save torrents files
+from anilibria_client.helper import * # Download anime, save torrents files and more

 async def main():
     async with AsyncAnilibriaAPI() as api: # async with